 A mother has to experience giving birth, and while pregnant she can’t help to worry that the pain will be too much to bare.
 After her baby is born, she realizes that all the pain has a significant reward.
 The love she experiences for her child is like no other.

 Throughout her child’s life, she enjoys experiences and memories she will never forget and hold forever in her heart.
-She’ll remember little things her child said, times her child was in pain, times she was frustrated with her child, and times she looked at her child in awe with the reality of the miracle the child is.
+She’ll remember little things her son said, times her daughter was in pain, times she was frustrated with her child, and times she looked at her children in awe with the reality of the miracle they are.

 How Could She Ask For More

 Since a mother receives benefits she never dreamed of, she already has so much.
 It’s honorable to have a day named for her, to show her you care for her, and to visit her.
 As a mother myself I enjoy it.
 But I don’t need that particular day to be a happy mom!
-My children have given me so much joy already.
+My children have given me more joy than I expected already.
 All of the years they have been alive have made my life fuller.
 They gave me gifts all along the way without knowing it!

 What I Want as a Mother

-Not every mother has what I already have.
-Life isn’t fair and when there is a problem with a mother’s child, it can become her whole world, and cause sadness throughout her life.
+Life isn’t fair, and when there is a problem with a mother’s child, it can become her whole world, and cause sadness throughout her life.
 It’s loss, and painful.
 What I’m talking about is a child’s happiness.
 For most people, if a child is in pain; the mother feels the pain.
 She feels it in her heart and mind and yearns for her child to feel better.